Casefile: Production

 Casefile first aired on 9 January 2016 and was conceived by an anonymous Australian host who started producing the show in 2015 in his spare room.
 The host had just had surgery and was listening to a lot of podcasts and true-crime shows (e.g. The Joe Rogan Experience, Hardcore History, Serial, and Making A Murderer) at the time, and felt encouraged by Joe Rogan to make his own based on in-depth research and a storytelling style.
 According to several sources, the host remains anonymous because he wants the show to focus primarily on the stories, facts, and the questions raised.

-In its format as at 2024, the Casefile team consists of the host/narrator, two composers, a creative director, a digital media/designer, and three researcher/writers (and a producer for the Portuguese version).
-It has also had a producer/composer, "since about episode 7", which led to the first six episodes being reworked.
+In its format as at mid-2026, the Casefile team consists of the host/narrator, a producer/composer, a sound editor, and four researcher/writers (and producers for the Portuguese and Polish versions).
+It has also had its producer/composer, "since about episode 7", which led to the first six episodes being reworked.
 Researchers have also travelled internationally to access primary resources in some cases, such as former researcher and co-writer Anna Priestland, who travelled from Melbourne to visit the UK National Archives in Kew in 2017 to examine police files on Myra Hindley.
 Since 2018, a number of cases have also been written and researched by the Australian author Eileen Ormsby.
+More recently, some of the earlier episodes have also been updated, reworked, and re-released as Casefile Archives.